ASPENS provide the Catering Service at St Peter’s Catholic High School.

-Students in Years 9, 10 and 11 can purchase food from the outside Dine Pod (this overlooks the KS4 covered area).
-At the moment Y7 and Y8 students will not be able to purchase food from the Dine Pod.
+- Students in Years 10 and 11 can purchase food from the Dine Pod, which overlooks the KS4 covered area.
+Currently, Y7, Y8 and Y9 students cannot buy food from the Dine Pod.

-• Top up regularly so that you have enough money on your account to buy food.
+- Top up regularly so that your child has enough money in their account to buy food.

-• Respect others in the dining hall when queuing for food and eating.
+- Ensure your child respects others in the canteens when queuing for food and eating.

 Menus & Information